elunna/hackem/hackem_changelog.md

     - Implemented fix #K669 - 'nasty' monster summoning.
     - chain summoning nerf. tldr: "If a replacement creature is a spellcaster it now has to have lower difficulty than the summoner."

-[x] Spellcasters now have their spell range limited by their level (gnomish mages are level 3 and can only cast fire bolt in a radius of 2-3 tiles instead of 13)

 ### Monster Clerical spells: